 The mould allows only a few more editions to be produced.
 Orders can be placed through the Gleimhaus.

-The Working Conference of Cultural Places of Remembrance KGO is currently an association of 22 nationally significant cultural institutions from the new federal states.
-It was founded in Quedlinburg in 2003 as a result of the so-called Blue Book.
+The Arbeitstagung Kultureller Gedächtnisorte KGO (Working Conference of Cultural Places of Remembrance KGO) is an association of currently 22 nationally significant cultural institutions from the new federal states.
+It was founded in Quedlinburg in 2003 as a result of the so-called Blaubuch (blue book).

-The task of the Working Conference of Places of Cultural Remembrance is to further promote and secure the preservation and development of the cultural heritage of the cultural institutions in the East German federal states classified as "nationally significant" in the Blue Book.
-The aim is to anchor these museums, collections, archives and memorials in the awareness of politicians and the public in the long term.
+The task of the Arbeitstagung Kultureller Gedächtnisorte is to promote and preserve the cultural heritage of the cultural institutions in the eastern German federal states, which are classified as "nationally significant" in the Blaubuch.
+The goal is to establish these museums, collections, archives, and memorials sustainably in the awareness of politics and the public.

-The installation of large, reprinted portraits from the Gleimhaus closes a circle.
-Nature and culture meet in Halberstadt's Spiegelsberge.
+With the installation of large reprinted portraits from the Gleimhaus, a circle is completed.
+Nature and culture meet in the Halberstadt Spiegelsberge.
 Gleim's superior, Ernst Ludwig Freiherr von Spiegel zum Desenberg, acquired and designed the Spiegelsberge landscape park.
-A short film introduces you to Gleim, the cathedral secretary, his niece Sophie Dorothea, the eloquent poetess Karsch, Baron von Spiegel and the beautiful Frau von Branconi.
+In a short film, you will meet the cathedral secretary Gleim, his niece Sophie Dorothea, the eloquent poetess Karsch, the Baron von Spiegel, and the beautiful Frau von Branconi.

 For Gleim, friendship was a kind of intellectual and social motor that brought people together and contributed to the development and dissemination of knowledge and culture.
 His life and work are an outstanding example of the importance of friendship in 18th century German literature.
 Watch the introductory film to our exhibition.